Skip to main content

 Detailed GUI Configuration for Gunbot

-Below is the JSON snippet that configures the graphical user interface (GUI) settings in Gunbot's config.js file.
-This configuration ensures the GUI is tailored to your security and accessibility preferences:
+Below is the JSON snippet that configures the GUI settings in Gunbot's config.js file:

 "GUI": {